 White Supremacist Ideas Have Historical Roots In U.S. Christianity

-When a young Southern Baptist pastor named Alan Cross arrived in Montgomery, Alabama in January 2000, he knew it was where Martin Luther King, Jr. had his first church and where Rosa Parks launched her famous bus boycott, but he didn't know some other details of the city's role in civil rights history.
+When a young Southern Baptist pastor named Alan Cross arrived in Montgomery, Ala., in January 2000, he knew it was where the Rev. Martin Luther King, Jr. had his first church and where Rosa Parks helped launched the famous bus boycott, but he didn't know some other details of the city's role in civil rights history.

 Though he had grown up in Mississippi and was familiar with the history of racial conflict in the South, Cross was horrified by the story of the 1961 attack on the Freedom Riders.
 Montgomery was known as a city of churches.
 Fresh out of seminary, Cross had come there to preach the gospel of Jesus Christ.

-To his dismay, Cross learned that many of the people in the white mob were themselves regular church-goers.
+To his dismay, Cross learned that many of the people in the white mob were regular churchgoers.
 In the years that followed, he made it part of his ministry to educate his fellow Christians about the attack and prompt them to reflect on its meaning.

 The answer to the question lies partly in U.S. history, beginning in the days of slavery and Jim Crow segregation, but not ending there.
 Elements of racist ideology have long been present in white Christianity in the United States.